 What to Expect

-Your child's wart will be treated with liquid nitrogen.
-Liquid nitrogen has an extremely low temperature of 320F below zero.
-Because it is so cold, it freezes and destroys both the wart and a small area of normal skin around the wart.
+Your child's wart can be treated with liquid nitrogen.
+Liquid nitrogen freezes and destroys both the wart and a small area of normal skin around the wart.

-Liquid nitrogen treatment does not usually leave a scar.
+- Liquid nitrogen treatment does not usually leave a scar.
 The treated area may be lighter in color and take several months to return to normal.
-If the wart is around the fingernail, there may be changes in the nail (such as grooves), but they are not usually permanent.
+If the wart is around the fingernail, there may be changes in the nail (such as grooves), but these are not usually permanent.

 What to Do

-Keep the area clean and dry.
+- Keep the area clean and dry.
 Do not break the blister.
-Wash it daily with soap and water.
-Dry it well and put a Band-Aid® over the area.
+Wash it every day with soap and water.
+Dry well and cover it with a Band-Aid®.

-When the blister breaks, wash the area daily with soap and water.
-Apply double antibiotic ointment such as Polysporin® and cover it with a Band-Aid®.
+- When the blister breaks, wash the area daily with soap and water.
+Apply double antibiotic ointment such as Polysporin® and cover the area with a Band-Aid®.

 Remember, one treatment with liquid nitrogen may not remove the wart completely.
-The skin doctor (dermatologist) will decide if it needs to be treated.
+The skin doctor (dermatologist) will decide if it needs to be treated again.